top of page

 - All meals + trail snacks + hot drinks

-- Bag transport (run with a day pack only)
+- Daily aid stations and bag transport (run with a day pack only)

 - GPS tracking & medical support